November 20, 2022

 Our curiosity about how nature works is one of the key reasons for the great biological success of Homo Sapiens.
 It is that curiosity that drew us out of the caves.
 It is that curiosity that pulled us up the hill to gaze out at the sea and curiosity that pushed us to find out what lay beyond the sea.
 It is that same curiosity that draws us beyond our terrestrial bounds.
 Whether you believe this curiosity of humans is a God-given gift or that it is a trait enhanced through millions of years of evolution, you cannot deny that curiosity is built into us.
 At a deep mental or spiritual level we get great pleasure in trying to satisfy our curiosity.

 The market-driven ones of us will say that understanding how nature works enables us to master it—have the power to manipulate and control nature for our own purposes (e.g., the domestication of grasses to make wheat and corn, river dammed and canals cut to manage the flow of water, etc.).
-The downside of this is the negative environmental effects such as pollution of water, soil, and air and climate change that'll lead to mass migrations of many millions of people with all of the political turmoil that'll create.
+The downside of this is the negative environmental effects such as pollution of water, soil, and air and climate change that will lead to mass migrations of many millions of people with all of the political turmoil that will create.

 For some, the market-driven approach comes from the command in Genesis 1 to “be fruitful and multiply, and fill the earth and subdue it; and have dominion over every living thing that moves upon the earth.”
 A more accurate interpretation of that command is to be responsible caretakers of creation.
 We learn about nature so that we can figure out how to take better care of this gift of creation.
 The true value of studying the cosmos is that it is worth knowing about.
 Although I'm a United Methodist, I looked forward to reading Pope Francis' encyclical Laudato Si' when it came out in 2015.
 I enjoyed it then and I still recommend that everyone carefully study it today in 2022.